- Solar advice hub

 Two national grants are available to homes in Kent – and if you’re eligible for either, you should definitely think about applying.

-Solar panels can cut your electricity bills by hundreds of pounds per year, shrink your carbon footprint, and increase your property’s value, but the upfront cost is usually high.
-If you don’t have to pay it, you shouldn’t.
+Solar panels can cut your electricity bills by hundreds of pounds per year, shrink your carbon footprint, and potentially increase your property’s value, but the upfront cost is usually high.

 Energy Company Obligation (ECO4)